21.1 More Rackets

 The #lang line that starts a Racket module declares the base language of the module.
 By “Racket,” we usually mean #lang followed by the base language racket or racket/base (of which racket is an extension).
 The Racket distribution provides additional languages, including the following:

-like racket/base, but avoids evaluating an expression until its value is needed; see the Lazy Racket documentation.
+like racket/base, but avoids evaluating an expression until its value is needed; see Lazy Racket

-changes evaluation in an even more radical way to support reactive programming; see the FrTime documentation.
+changes evaluation in an even more radical way to support reactive programming; see FrTime: A Language for Reactive Programs

 a language, which looks more like Latex than Racket, for writing documentation; see Scribble: The Racket Documentation Tool

 Each of these languages is used by starting module with the language name after #lang.
 For example, this source of this document starts with #lang scribble/base.